kevanchristmas/kevanchristmas.github.io/_posts/2025-04-29- AI and product II.md

 1. Explicit: AI is already moving from acceleration to autonomy
 2. Implicit: It's going to change both Product Delivery _and_ the Financial Services business model
-3. Tacit: Adapt or die
+3. Tacit: Adaptation will be unavoidable
 4. Beyond the event horizon... there's always opportunity

 **_Intro and Warning_:**

 Let me get the remaining AI generated meme references out of the way first.
 I promise then it's just very clever - walls of text all the way down.

 ![](https://kevanchristmas.github.io/public/assets/Agentic_memes.jpg)